 Revelation 6 — 12 ...6th seal… A violent earthquake occurred; the sun turned black …moon became like blood 14 and every mountain and island was moved from its place.
 17 …the great day…has come!
 And who is able to stand?”
 [A: Those in the secret place stand]

 Matthew 24 — 15 “So when you see the abomination that causes desolation… 16 then let those who are in Judea flee to the mountains!
-[Confirmation we are in Judea, because we are be moved from Judea through the mountains to Jordan before the Great Tribulation.]
+[Confirmation we are in Judea, because we are to be moved from Judea through the mountains to Jordan before the Great Tribulation.]

 Obviously you won't want to face these events outside the protection of "the secret place of the Most High."
 With all the Jewish settlements in Judea, it's easy to imagine another one for believers that is set up there.
-Like I already have said in other articles, location is one of several reasons you're not going to want to go there, especially coming from your comfortable home in America.
+Like I already have said in other articles, location is one of several reasons you're not going to want to go there, especially coming from your comfortable home.